 This is okay if we are just sitting on the living room sofa; however, it is not okay if you are on a jobsite, ESPECIALLY IF YOU ARE WORKING ON CONSTRUCTION SITE.
 While working out in the field, talking on the phone is not appropriate.
 Make no mistake about it; IT IS DANGEROUS!

-- They actually add work.
-If work email is checked on a non-work device, the employee either replies quickly (not favorable) or has to reread that email at work again (not productive).
+7. They actually add work.
+If work email is checked on a non-work device, the employee either replies quickly (not favorable) or must reread that email at work again (not productive).

 8. Social platforms of any kind are forbidden, TIK TOK, Twitter, Instagram, WhatsApp are just some examples, even if a particular social app is not mentioned here on this Toolbox Talks, they are not allowed to be used on any company project even if is during lunch hours with images from coworkers or company related content.
 Any picture, video or content exposing any of the company employees or premises/projects would be considered a willful violation of company policy and would include disciplinary action up to including termination.
 Any applications used for work related purposes would be identify and approved by your local branch.